Bombardier does not anticipate further layoffs

 The result of a new revolt of the major institutional investors, including the Caisse de dépôt et placement du Québec (CDPQ), who have decided to oppose the approach of the aircraft manufacturer in regard to remuneration, the grandson of Joseph-Armand Bombardier has been challenged on the issue.

-“The board (of directors) has met its obligations (contractual) have been negotiated in good faith and which are not atypical when one takes the time to compare what is observed in several canadian public companies and us,” replied Mr. Beaudoin, a question of the Movement of education and defence of shareholders.
+“The board [of directors] has complied with its obligations under [contractual] have been negotiated in good faith and which are not atypical when one takes the time to compare what is observed in several canadian public companies and us,” replied Mr. Beaudoin, a question of the Movement of education and defence of shareholders.

 In addition to a sum equivalent to two years of wages, Mr. Bellemare will be entitled to a special payment of $ 4.9 million if the sale of Bombardier Transportation, Alstom, announced last February, just before his departure, came to fruition.